Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - Contact - simple contact page with the contact info and embedded google-map
 - Footer - simple 3 yellow icons (phone, email and instagram), not effected by scrolling - stay all time on the same place of the page - right down corner of the screen.
 With a hover effect.

+- favicon - logo of the firm

 ### Features Left to Implement
 - according to my quick research, Javascript offers smoother and visually more atractive movement while scrolling - since I am not able to use Javascript yet, I could not implement it already.
 But I am ready to make the scrolling smoother in the future.
 - from Javascript I also expect to learn and implement how to give some interesting slight movement/animation to the images while scrolling
+- for better orientation I also plan to highlight active menu items yellow - according to the section of scrolling page.
+I assume this could be also achieved by Javascript, which I am not yet familiar with.

 ## Technologies Used